waitman/hvis/README.txt

 1) Introduction

-This program is intended as a means for for quick field review of camera images.
+This program is intended as a means for quick field review of camera images.
 It was developed using Qt5.
 May work with Qt4 but not tested.

 hvis displays JPEG images located in the current directory,